 A headset can be made from the most durable materials, but that doesn’t mean much if those materials aren’t properly put together.
 Check a potential purchase for gaps where the parts fit together.
 If anything wiggles or slides, you’ll want to go with another option.

 The cushions and other pads need to be stitched together in a way that will not unravel.
 Look for any gaps between stitches, and make sure there aren’t any weird lumps where the padding was improperly inserted.

 Finally, the power cord needs to be properly connected to the headset.
 It shouldn’t be close to popping out of the headset, and it shouldn’t wiggle at its base.
 If either of those is true in a headset that you’re looking at, you should give it a pass.
 Even a great headset is nothing more than a paperweight if the power cord doesn’t work.

 This is mostly a common-sense thing.
 You obviously want to buy a headset that actually works with the system that you plan to use it for.
 Headsets come in a variety of designs and styles, and some are only compatible with specific systems.

 It’s easy enough to tell whether or not a headset will work with your system.
 The packaging will always have a label that says what it’s compatible with.
-Before you invest your hard earned money, make sure to look for its compatibility label.
+Before you invest your hard-earned money, make sure to look for its compatibility label.

 The drivers in a headset determine how high the sound quality is.
-50-mm neodymium drivers are the most commonly used drivers in decent headsets, but you can find some headsets that use 35-mm, 45-mm, and proprietary drivers that are unique to a specific company.
+50-mm neodymium drivers are the most commonly used drivers in decent headsets, but you can also find some headsets that use 35-mm, 45-mm, and proprietary drivers that are unique to a specific company.